 There’s even a sleeping porch for those balmy summer nights on the island…

 This is only one side of the charming two-unit vacation rental.
-For more photos and information, visit Mermaid Cottages (a site I’m on more than I’d like to admit!) to see both Unit A and Unit B. Also be sure to check out designer Jane Coslick’s blog where she talks about the projects she’s currently working on.
+For more photos and information, visit Homeaway here and here.
+Also be sure to check out designer Jane Coslick’s blog where she talks about the projects she’s currently working on.

 Hooked on Cottages?
 Click here to see more, including one of my Tybee Island faves…